cakephp/authentication/readme.md

 ## Authentication is not Authorization

-This plugin does intentionally **not** handle authorization.
+This plugin intentionally **does not** handle authorization.
 It was [decoupled](https://en.wikipedia.org/wiki/Coupling_(computer_programming)) from authorization on purpose for a clear [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
 See also [Computer access control](https://en.wikipedia.org/wiki/Computer_access_control).
 This plugin handles only  *identification* and *authentication*.
 We might have another plugin for authorization.

 ## Documentation